PDurgi/react-clock-basic/README.md

 # React Clock

 This is a fork of this clock app that includes deployments for Azure Kubernetes Service and Docker.
 I have deployed this to my own Azure kubernetes cluster.
 I have turned off the AKS cluster since mine is a student account.
-So you can only see the images or clone it and use it for your own deployment.
+So you can only see the images or clone it  from https://github.com/jaydestro/react-clock-basic and use it for your own deployment.